-Prior to construction commencing, a health and safety planning meeting shall be held to discuss formulation of a Health & Safety Plan as part of an integrated Site Management Plan or for rail projects, a Construction Phase Plan, and its subsequent implementation.
-This meeting will be attended by the Contracts / Project Manager, Agent, appointed Health & Safety Manager and others as appropriate.
+Prior to construction commencing, a health and safety planning meeting shall be held in the first four weeks of project start to discuss formulation of a Health & Safety Plan as part of an integrated Site Management Plan or for rail projects, a Construction Phase Plan, and its subsequent implementation.
+This meeting will chaired by the contract / project manager and attended by others to ensure where responsibility lies.
 H02-02 Qualitative Risk Assessment and Method Statement Template or H02-03 Quantitative Risk Assessment and Method Statement Template are reviewed as part of this agenda, the requirements are established for site specific risk assessments coupled with any additional activities and associated hazards.